 - Have maintained and intend to maintain non-immigrant status

-- Has not applied for a new visa during trip
+- Has not applied for a new visa during the trip

-- Has never had a visa cancelled under INA 222[g]
+- Has never had a visa canceled under INA 222[g]

-- You are not an inadmissible as non-immigrant under INA 212
+- You are not inadmissible as a non-immigrant under INA 212

 - Not a citizen of a state sponsor of terrorism